wspi/bell.js/topics.md

 Custom Alerter
 --------------

-Node-Bell comes with a built-in alerter: [hipchat.js](../alerters/hipchat.js), but you can completely write one on your own, here are brief wiki:
+Bell comes with a built-in alerter: [console.js](../alerters/console.js), but you can completely write one on your own, here are brief wiki:

 1. An alerter is a nodejs module which should export a function `init`: